Are you known for organizing everything in sight? Do you live by a regimented to-do list? And are you currently considering which career path to take?

 1. Event planner

-Average annual salary: $50,600 (£37,050)
+Average annual salary: $52,560

-Event planning is stressful for most people, but not for someone like you!
 Type A personality types thrive in time-sensitive situations, which is why becoming an event planner is a good option.
-Typical tasks include keeping track of details like costs, guest lists, décor, accommodation, invitations, schedules and so forth.
+Typical tasks include keeping track of details like costs, guest lists, décor, accommodation, invitations, schedules, and so forth.

 2. Public relations specialist

-Average annual salary: $61,150 (£44,770)
+Average annual salary: $67,440

 Becoming a public relations specialist takes a lot of dedication and patience, but it’s a great challenge for someone who loves organization!

 A PR specialist’s role usually involves liaising with influencers and publicists to ensure that the company or brand you represent is presented in the correct light.

-Behind the scenes, a PR specialist is also responsible for a lot of administrative work, which involves filing and spreadsheets.
+Behind the scenes, they’re also responsible for a lot of administrative work, which involves filing and spreadsheets.

 3. Personal assistant

-Average annual salary: $39,850 (£29,180)
+Average annual salary: $44,080

-As a personal assistant, you’ll be responsible for managing your boss’ daily schedule.
 You’ll be required to organize their calendar, confirm appointments, arrange for business trips and run any other errands that they might need throughout the day.
 On top of that, you’ll have your spreadsheets and daily tasks to keep you on your toes.

 4. Professional home organizer

-Average annual salary: $87,550 (£64,110)
+Average annual salary: $55,700

-If you love organizing, you’ve probably heard of The Home Edit’s famous owners Joanna Teplin and Clea Shearer; two women renowned for organizing people’s houses, including top celebrities like Reese Weatherspoon and Khloe Kardashian.
+If you love organizing, you’ve probably heard of The Home Edit’s famous owners Joanna Teplin and Clea Shearer: two women renowned for organizing people’s houses, including top celebrities like Reese Weatherspoon and Khloe Kardashian.
 These ladies have single-handedly made this profession popular.

-If you love to organize pantries and closets, consider following in their footsteps and becoming a professional home organizer.
+If you love to organize pantries and closets, consider following in their footsteps and becoming a professional home organizer!

 5. Wedding planner

-Average annual salary: $50,600 (£37,050)
+Average annual salary: $52,560

-Similar to event planning, wedding planning also requires plenty of attention to detail and patience.
-As a wedding planner, you’ll be responsible for organizing someone’s special day, selecting the colour scheme, liaising with vendors and ensuring everything runs smoothly on the big day.
+As a wedding planner, you’ll be responsible for organizing someone’s special day, selecting the color scheme, liaising with vendors and ensuring everything runs smoothly on the big day.

 6. Visual merchandiser

-Average annual salary: $27,680 (£20,270)
+Average annual salary: $38,120

-Visual merchandisers are responsible for the display of products and garments throughout stores in their geographical area.
-They usually follow a style-guide provided by the head merchandiser and ensure that all products look appealing and encourage shoppers to make purchases while they are in the store.
+They usually follow a style guide provided by the head merchandiser, and ensure that all products look appealing and encourage shoppers to make purchases while they are in the store.

 7. Travel agent

-Average annual salary: $40,660 (£29,770)
+Average annual salary: $46,400

-Travel agents not only recommend holiday destinations and have a wealth of knowledge about the countries that they are selling, but they also need great organizational skills.
 They are responsible for preparing itineraries and packages, arranging invoices, booking flights and tours, and making restaurant reservations.
 It takes a lot of skill to ensure that the itinerary is booked as promised and that the timings are correct throughout their clients’ trips.

 8. Project manager

-Average annual salary: $66,140 (£48,440)
+Average annual salary: $95,370

 Project managers can be found within any organization.
 Their main duty is to ensure that ongoing projects run smoothly.
 They create tasks and delegate them accordingly by overviewing a team’s progress and efficiency.
-To succeed in this role, you will need great organizational skills and to be able to trust the team that you’ve hired.

 9. Real estate agent

-Average annual salary: $50,730 (£37,150)
+Average annual salary: $65,850

 The role of a real estate agent is fast-paced and extremely hectic.
-You must be able to organize your day, which will include viewings and locations, as well as managing lots of paperwork; involving client details, invoicing and buying/letting contracts.
-Besides this, you’ll usually be working against targets to gain a certain commission amount per month.
+You must be able to organize your day, which will include viewings and locations, as well as managing lots of paperwork involving client details, invoicing and contracts.

 10. Logistics manager

-Average annual salary: $74,750 (£54,750)
+Average annual salary: $77,520

 Logistics managers are responsible for planning, directing and coordinating various departments, including purchasing, distribution, forecasting and customer services.
 They must ensure that the operations between these departments run smoothly and effectively.